JaronRichards/.bash/README.md

 If you have any custom changes you want to make ($ vi .bash_custom)

-After making any custom changes rerun update_bash or just update your source
+After making any custom changes rerun update_bash

+Anytime after running update_bash either close and re-open your terminal or update your source

 ## Author